romulloqueiroz/rn-crypto-icons-svg/README.md

 Just import it and use it like any other React Native component.
 Shapes can be'circle', 'square', 'octagonal', and 'hexagonal'.

+Optional param tilt can be used to tilt the icon.

 ```js
 import Crypto from 'rn-crypto-icons-svg'